Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 ### PartialEq / Eq

-`Eq` and `PartialEq` are Rust's equivalency traits (that's right, not equality), but what does that mean and why are there two traits?
+`Eq` and `PartialEq` are Rust's equivalency traits, that's right, not equality.

+What's the difference, what does equivalence mean and why are there two traits?

 Allow me to answer those questions with another question: Is `0` equivalent to `-0`.
-Mathematically, they have equal value, but inside a floating point number, the binary representation is different.
+Mathematically, zero is neither positive nor negative, so these are identical, but inside a floating point number, the binary representation is different.

 Speaking of floating points, in binary representation its possible to represent many different things that are Not a Number (NaN).
 However, should two NaNs, even if they have the same binary representation, be considered as the same value when you can get there in different ways?
 Probably not.

 For the most part in Rust, we're only concerned with Partial Equivalence `PartialEq`, this is what allows us to compare values with the `==` operator.
 Given what we've just discussed, consider the code below before you run it, what do you